wavEye-Project/BEAMinject/README.md

 This only works on Windows,
 and won't be ported to other platforms *(for obvious reasons)*.

-For all support needed, you can open an issue!
+For all support needed, you can open an issue.
-And you can join our [Discord](https://dsc.gg/openm "OpenM Community") server or ask in [Reddit](https://openmcommunity.reddit.com/) for further support needed.

 ## :page_with_curl: License
 All code and assets are licensed under GNU AGPLv3.